FREQUENTLY ASKED QUESTIONS

 We have been honored to have represented some of the most principled employees in this state, who have found themselves at the end of a career or job in their chosen field because they have refused to violate the law.
-Some of our cases involve a hospital who cheated Medicare by over billing, using false codes, "unbundling" or charging twice for the same service under different codes.
-We've represented aerospace whistle blowers who saw their employer falsely claiming the government received a certain level of product with, for example in one case, mandatory testing completed and all "inspection points" conducted.
-In elder abuse, we've counseled numerous employees and filed suit on their behalf when their nursing home or senior citizen residential center violated the laws.
+Some of our cases involve hospitals who cheat Medicare by over billing, using false codes, "unbundling" or charging twice for the same service under different codes.
+We've represented aerospace whistle blowers who saw their employer falsely claiming the government received a certain level of product with, in one case, mandatory testing completed and all "inspection points" conducted, when in fact they were not.
+In elder abuse cases, we've counseled numerous employees and filed suit on their behalf when their nursing home or senior citizen residential center violated the laws.
 In one case in San Francisco, our jury awarded our client over $1.5 million dollars for reporting an intentional practice of allowing patients to become dehydrated, and this allegedly contributed to the death of one resident.
 We are routinely consulted by other attorneys who do not have the expertise or resources to handle these types of cases.

 Can being a whistle blower really mean getting money for putting my job at risk?

 Absolutely!
 The US Department of Justice published a survey of recoveries from 1987 to 2010.
 Without the help of whistle blowers (and just limiting this to the Federal False Claims Act), the Department of Justice recovered $9.027 Billion.
 With the help of whistle blowers, over 18 Billion was recovered.
 Whistle blowers themselves received 2.877 billion!

 What are some sample recoveries whistle blowers have received in various lawsuits?

 Pfizer, Inc . paid $2.3 Billion for illegal kickbacks and illegal marketing of drugs such as Lipitor, Viagra and Celebrex;